Noisy Stabilizer Formalism: Noisy Stabilizer Formalism

 \subsection{Commutation relations}

 Consider a manipulation operator $O$, which can be any of the ones described in Sec.~\ref{ssec:graph:states}, and the Pauli noise operator $N$, which is of the shape $Z_j^{\alpha}Z_{N_j}^{\beta}$ with $\alpha, \beta = 0,1$ and $j\in V$.
-Note that the phase factor is disregarded as they are irrelevant for Pauli-diagonal noise channels that we consider throughout this work.
+Note that the phase factor is disregarded as it is irrelevant for Pauli diagonal noise channels that we consider throughout this work.
 We apply the manipulation on the noisy state $ON|G\rangle$.
-Thus, we are interested in the commutation relation $ON=\tilde{N}O$, such that $ON|G\rangle = \tilde{N}O|G\rangle = \tilde{N}|G'\rangle$, where $\tilde{N}$ is in the Pauli group and denotes the updated noise operator that acts on the noise-less manipulated graph state, which can be written again with only Pauli $Z$ operators.
+Thus, we are interested in the commutation relation $ON=\tilde{N}O$ such that $ON|G\rangle = \tilde{N}O|G\rangle = \tilde{N}|G'\rangle$, where $\tilde{N}$ is in the Pauli group and denotes the updated noise operator that acts on the noiseless manipulated graph state, which can be written again with only Pauli $Z$ operators.
 Therefore, to update the Pauli noise operators of the noise maps, we compute the commutation relations between noise operators and manipulation operators.